cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/get-list-all-stacks-v2-tenant-id-stacks.rst

     GET /v2/{tenant_id}/stacks

-This operation lists all stacks, includingglobal stacks and user-created stacks.
+This operation lists all stacks, including global stacks and user-created stacks.

 This table shows the possible response codes for this operation: